-Inquiry into the news literacy from a feminist perspective, with the intention of indentify gender bias and consider questions of empowerment, exclusions, consumerism, and how to navigate the digital landscape to distinguish verified, reliable news from propaganda.
+Inquiry into the news literacy from a feminist perspective, with the intention to indentify gender bias and consider questions of empowerment, exclusions, consumerism, and how to navigate the digital landscape to distinguish verified, reliable news from propaganda.

 305. Transgender History, Identity and Politics.
 (3h)

-This course explores the experiences of and responses to transgender, gender non-conforming, and intersex (TGI) people in nineteenth-and twentieth century America.
+This course explores the experiences of and responses to transgender, gender non-conforming, and intersex (TGI) people in nineteenth-and twentieth-century America.
 We will examine how scientific/medical authorities, legal authorities, and everyday people have understood and responded to various kinds of gender non-conformity.
 (CD) Same as HST 371.